Assignment and Assessment Design to Promote Academic Integrity

 Stipend Information and Time Commitment

-This workshop incorporates 4 days of 2-hour in-person or hybrid sessions and self-paced reviews of online materials, reflective activities, and redesign assignments.
+This workshop incorporates three days of 2.5-hour synchronous Zoom sessions and self-paced reviews of online materials, reflective activities, and redesign assignments.
 It is designed for faculty and instructors who currently teach at Cal Poly.
-A $200 stipend (eligibility subject to university policies) is available for those who complete all components of the workshop: the weekly self-paced readings, activities, and reflections, four two-hour in-person or hybrid sessions, and a final reflection about change(s) faculty will make to their courses based on what they developed in this workshop, as well as suggestions to workshop leaders for improving this and future Teaching with Writing workshops.
+A $200 stipend (eligibility subject to university policies) is available for those who complete all components of the workshop: the self-paced readings, activities, and reflections, three 2.5-hour synchronous Zoom sessions, and a final reflection about change(s) faculty may make to their courses based on what they develop in this workshop, as well as suggestions to workshop leaders for improving future Assignment and Assessment Design workshops.

 Time commitment is 25-30 hours, depending on prior knowledge, skill level, and experience.
-(This includes the in-person or hybrid session attendance)
+(This includes the synchronous Zoom session attendance)

-- Materials will be available on a Canvas site upon registration.
+- Materials will be available on a Canvas site.